SchlossLab/mikropml-snakemake-workflow/README.md

 out the dependencies of each of the rules and what order to run them in.
-This workflow preprocesses the example dataset, calls `mikropml::run_ml()` for each seed and ML method set in the config file, combines the results files, plots performance results, and renders a simple [R Markdown report](report.Rmd) as a GitHub-flavored markdown file ([example](report-example.md)).
+This workflow preprocesses the example dataset, calls `mikropml::run_ml()` for each seed and ML method set in the config file, combines the results files, plots performance results (cross-validation and test AUROCs, hyperparameter AUROCs from cross-validation, and benchmark performance), and renders a simple [R Markdown report](report.Rmd) as a GitHub-flavored markdown file ([example](report-example.md)).

 ![rulegraph](figures/rulegraph.png)